 To all our island dwelling, sea snuggling, sun worshipping friends out there, the same is true for the majestic Mediterranean.
 If you hang around in the water long enough, eventually you’re going to meet some of its inhabitants.

 Mallorca is an island full of remarkable treasures.
 Perfection however, is an illusion.
 Every coastal paradise has at least one inevitable flaw.
 Even the arctic waters fall victim to this often lazy, yet potentially threatening pest… jellyfish.

-The unwanted invertebrates always float in around the coast of Mallorca – the Compass Jellyfish being the one most commonly found -, but when the non-native “Portuguese Man O’ War” have been spotted already this year.
-They are creating quite a bit of stress for beachcombers.
+The unwanted invertebrates always float in around the coast of Mallorca – the Compass Jellyfish being the one most commonly found -, but when the non-native “Portuguese Man O’ War” were spotted earlier this summer (2018) they created quite a bit of stress for the tourists.

 Myth: The “Portuguese Man O’ War” is the most dangerous or deadly jellyfish.
 Wrong!
 The most dangerous jellyfish in the world is called the Box Jellyfish and is typically found in coastal waters off Northern Australia and throughout the Indo-Pacific.
 According to the U.S. National Science Foundation, 20 to 40 people die of box jellyfish sting each year in the Philippines alone.

 Although there have been reported deaths associated to the Portuguese Man O’ War, the odds of being killed as a result of the sting is highly unlikely.
 More commonly, victims suffer from painful red welts on the skin, muscle cramps, elevated heart rates, and vomiting.

 AM Fun Fact No. 1: The “Portuguese Man O’ War” isn’t actually a jellyfish, rather they are several organisms working together called a siphonophore.